Unit 9: Industrial Revolution in America

 This handout gives students a general idea of what constitutes good comprehensive sentences.

 A complete set of Fill-in-the-Notes for your students.
-Simply download the presentation, print the slides (six per page) and give each student a copy so they can take notes with while you teach and present the Industrial Revolution.
+Simply print the slides (six per page) and give each student a copy so they can take notes with while you teach and present the Industrial Revolution.

 This PowerPoint presentation of 32 slides covers topics such as changes in daily life at the turn of the century, Robber Barons vs. Captains of Industry, the growth of railroads, work environment & conditions in factories, and the rise of labor unions.